Appointments

 To cancel your appointment:

-Using the GP online system, Patient Access or the NHS App - By Phone
+Using the GP online system, the NHS App or Patient Access

 Reply CANCEL to your appointment reminder text message (you will receive a text one day before your appointment)